 We offer fully insured removals services in Fleet Street at an affordable rate, and if you choose us, we will offer you:

 - Efficient customer care service

 - Cheap secure storage rate.

 Moving office in Fleet Street needs planning to avoid disruptions to your business, we make your transition easy with our team of expert removals they work with you to understand your needs and find the most appropriate moving solutions tailored to meet your needs for a smooth transition.

 Man and Van Removals for small moves

 Stay in control with our man and van hire in Fleet Street for small or light removals services in EC4 surrounding postcode, Moving your office, studio flat or home has never been easier with our flexible pay as you go option…

 Moving across the globe?
 We can help.
 Pick&Move is here to guide you through this important transition. our international move specialists can help you plan and manage your next international move.

-Are you looking for removals and storage in nearby Fleet street?
-PICK&MOVE Mobile storage is smart alternative to traditional self storage option in EC4, Fleet street and surrounding areas, saving you significant amount of money.
+Are you looking for removals and storage in nearby Fleet-street?
+PICK&MOVE Mobile storage is a smart alternative to traditional self storage option in EC4, Fleet-street and surrounding areas, saving you a significant amount of money.
 We provide a flexible handling solution as well as a safe and secure environment.
 Collection direct from your home or office.
 Storage rate from just £9.95 per week/

 How Do I Get Started?